Officials Application will be open;

 To become certified as an Official in Calgary, you need to complete an online course, as well as attend a Certification Clinic.
 You also must be at least 13 years of age by December 31st.

-More information can also be found on the Central Zone website.
+More information can also be found on the Central Region website.

 Check the Officials Resources for additional information about applying!